 - Resistance Bands: Portable yet simple additions ideal for targeting every muscle group or prepping for heavy lifting sessions.

-- Plyo Boxes: Plyo boxes provide an effective and safe training zone for box jumps, step-ups and other agility exercises.
+- Plyo Boxes: Plyo boxes provide a safe, effective training zone for box jumps, step-ups, and other agility exercises.

-A dedicated space should include rubber mat flooring that absorbs impact to provide users with safe yet efficient training solutions.
+A dedicated space should include rubber mat flooring that absorbs impact, providing users with safe yet efficient training solutions.

 Stretch and Recovery Equipment

-A great gym should not only offer physical exercise, it must also offer recovery.
-Neglecting mobility and recovery could lead to injuries, leaving members injured after each visit to the gym.
+A great gym should not only offer physical exercise but also provide recovery.
+Neglecting mobility and recovery could lead to injuries, leaving members with injuries after each gym visit.
 Stretching and recovery tools that resemble those found at high-end wellness centers (without their exorbitant costs) make members feel like they’re at home in this type of setting:

 - Massage Balls and Sticks: Use these compact tools to target knots and tight muscles.